rapidez/statamic/README.md

 ### Sitemap

-It is possible to create a sitemap per store, each sitemap is a index containing all collections & taxonomies that contain their own views.
+It is possible to create a sitemap per store, each sitemap is an index containing all collections and taxonomies that do have views.
 The XML files will be generated as:
 ```shell
 sitemap_statamic_{site_handle}
 sitemap_statamic_collection_{site_handle}_{collection_handle}